emacsattic/readability/README.md

 2. After logged in, authorize this app by clicking "Allow" button.
 3. Copy request token on the browser.
 4. Paste request token to Emacs mini buffer.
-5. Emacs will start fetching reading list.
+5. Emacs will start fetching a reading list.
 6. Press "RET" key on any title to show its contents.

 Once authorization success, you don't need to login from then on.